Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage3.md

 ![GPIO Assignment](Images/RaspberryPI4B-GPIO-Assignments.png)
 > Attribution: LinuxHint.com owns the original image

-The above shows which ground pin I used for the GPIO pins.
+The above also shows which ground pins I used.

 ## Raspberry PI configuration